NFPA 70E Training

 But many other Democrats reacted strongly against the measure.
 "It exempts the nation's largest polluters from regulation at the expense of public health and energy security," said Representative Henry Waxman, a co-sponsor of a climate bill that passed in the House in 2009.

-Analysts have said the legislation could face a tough battle because a permanent blockage of EPA regulations is too harsh to get the 60 votes needed to pass in the Senate.
+Analysts have said the legislation could face a tough battle because a permanent blockage of EPA regulations is too harsh to get the 60 votes needed to pass in the Senate, as shown by a recent Senate rejection to curb EPA earlier this session.

 Analysts have said there is a better chance for passage of a bill pushed by Senator Jay Rockefeller, a West Virginia Democrat, which would delay EPA from taking action for two years.

-But some big power companies, such as New Jersey-based NRG Energy Inc, have said they want the EPA to continue regulating as it would give them more certainty in investing in future power plants.
+But some big power companies, such as New Jersey-based NRG Energy Inc, have said they want the EPA to continue regulating as it would give them more certainty in investing in future clean power plants they plan to build.

-The EPA in January began requiring big industries to hold permits for emitting greenhouse gases, the first step in regulating the pollution.
+The EPA in January began requiring big industries such as big greenhouse gas polluters to hold permits for emitting greenhouse gases, the first step in regulating the pollution.
 The agency plans to propose performance standards on power plants in July and oil refiners in December that would limit their emissions.

 Environmentalists decried the introduction of the legislation.
 "These two bills are yet more Dirty Air Acts intended to give the nation's biggest polluters a way out of limits to their carbon dioxide pollution that's likely to exacerbate asthma and lung diseases by worsening smog, and increase deadly heat waves and extreme weather conditions," said Earthjustice legislative representative Sarah Saylor.